ABKGroup/TritonPart/regression/README.md

 # Regression Tests

-This folder containts scripts pertaining to running regression tests with TritonPart.
+This folder containts the script pertaining to running regression tests with TritonPart.
 The regression script is available in ```regression.py```.

 # How to run regression